WoWRoster/wowroster/readme.txt

-WoWRoster v1.7.3
+WoWRoster v1.7.2
-Copyright (C) 2002-2007 The WoWRoster Dev Team
+Copyright (C) 2005-2006 The WoWRoster Dev Team
-Package updated February 14, 2007
+Package updated December 29, 2006
 $Id$

 You can view the open source project at - http://www.wowroster.net